abhishekswain/jasmine2-protractor-utils/README.md

  Default: 'reports/screenshots'

+## failTestOnErrorLog (Chrome only)

+Contains a set of configuration for console log.
+When browser console has errors of a certain log level (default:>900), the spec/test is marked failed along with log in the error report/stacktrace.

+### failTestOnErrorLogLevel

+Log level, test fails of the browser console log has logs **more than** this specified level.

+### excludeKeywords

+An array of keywords to be excluded , while searching for error logs. i.e If a log contains any of these keywords , spec/test will not be marked failed.

+Please do not specify this flag , if you don't supply any such keywords.

 ## TODO
-It can fail your spec/test if browser console has errors.

-It can output browser console logs on failure or always :)
+It can output browser console logs on failure(done) or always(TODO) :)